mRNA Processing in Eukaryotes

 3. 3′ Polyadenylation

-The final major step in pre-mRNA processing is 3′ polyadenylation, which involves the addition of a poly(A) tail to the 3′ end of the mRNA.
+3′ polyadenylation is the last big step in pre-mRNA processing.
+This is where a poly(A) tail is added to the 3′ end of the mRNA.
 This process is crucial for mRNA stability, export, and translation efficiency.

 The 3′ polyadenylation process involves several steps:

-- Poly(A) tail synthesis: Poly(A) polymerase (PAP) adds a string of adenine nucleotides to the 3′ end of the cleaved mRNA.
+3. Synthesis of the poly(A) tail: The poly(A) polymerase (PAP) adds a string of adenine nucleotides.
+It attaches them to the cut 3′ end of the mRNA.

-The poly(A) tail is typically 150-250 nucleotides long in mammals, but its length can vary between species and even between different mRNAs within the same cell.
+The poly(A) tail is typically 150-250 nucleotides long in mammals.
+However, its length can vary between species.
+It can even differ between different mRNAs within the same cell.

 Functions of the poly(A) tail: